Personalised Mental Health

 In the health field, our understanding of neuroplasticity has shifted over the years, and with the presence of an aging population with neurodegenerative conditions, emphasis has been placed on ways to reignite the brain’s ability to remodel and adapt.
 Throughout these studies, it has been discovered that computer-based training has the potential to increase cognitive proficiency through “restarting” different parts of the brain, enabling neuroplasticity to be activated (Pappas and Drigas, 2019).
 It was therefore hypothesised that through this form of stimulation, no matter the age, that cognitive ability could improve in different areas through video games.
 Complex three dimensional games like Super Mario 3D World were indicated to improve hippocampal-associated memory (long term and spatial memory), showing increased gray matter in that region (Clemenson and Stark, 2015).
 This suggests then that problem solving skills can be enhanced through gaming.

-Not only does gaming provide multiple opportunities for improvement of cognitive ability, there several other potential benefits to videogames, including:
+Not only does gaming provide multiple opportunities for improvement of cognitive ability, there are several other potential benefits to videogames, including:

 1. Stress Relief: Through providing a dynamic sensory experience and a healthy escapism, video games can reduce feelings of anxiety and tension.